 The Aaron Warner Fund supports the publication of materials that emerge from a University Seminar.
 These publications do not need to fall under a specific field.
 Our Advisory Committee named this new book subsidy fund the Aaron Warner fund, in honor of the social scientist who was Director of The University Seminars for decades, and whose devotion to music on the one hand, and to the world of physics at Columbia, on the other, carried him far beyond the social sciences.

 Before applying, the following two conditions must be met:

-The book or article must be accepted by a peer-reviewed academic publisher.
+- The book or article must be accepted by a peer-reviewed academic publisher.
 The alternatives of self-publication and print-on-demand publication need to be justified to the Committee and may be recommended for consideration as an exceptional case by the Advisory Board.

-The ideas presented have benefited from discussions in the University Seminar on ["NAME OF SEMINAR.”]
+- “The (editor)/(author) expresses appreciation to the [NAME OF FUND] at the University Seminars at Columbia University for their help in publication.
+The ideas presented have benefited from discussions in the University Seminar on [NAME OF SEMINAR.]"

 2.)
 Archival Copies

 Please send two complimentary copies of the final publication to The University Seminars office for archival purposes.
 We suggest you include this in your agreement with the publisher.